vmware-tanzu/velero/design/cli-install-changes.md

       --backup-location-config mapStringString     configuration to use for the backup storage location.
 Format is key1=value1,key2=value2
       --bucket string                              name of the object storage bucket where backups should be stored --prefix string                              prefix under which all Velero data should be stored within the bucket.
 Optional.
-      --dry-run                                    generate resources, but don't send them to the cluster.
-Use with -o.
-Optional.
 ```

 ...`snapshot-location create`